Who is Lenten Plastics

 Meet the Organizers Cat & Marie

-Those who participate in Lenten Plastics pledge to "give up" plastic for Lent to the best of their abilities--acknowledging that the challenge and in some cases outright impossibility of avoiding plastic is part of the journey to understanding its pervasive nature in our environment and culture.
+Those who participate in Lenten Plastics pledge to reduce their plastic waste for Lent --acknowledging that the challenge and in some cases outright impossibility of avoiding plastic is part of the journey to understanding its pervasive nature in our environment and culture.
 All we ask is that Lenten Plastic Participants think deeply about their daily engagement with plastic and pledge to avoid or abstain to the best of their ability--whatever that means for you.
 Participants that follow us on social media or join our email list will receive daily devotionals to help them make small changes that can have big impacts on the environment, or to bring awareness to self and others.
 Our small blogging community will also offer their insights and commentary on a weekly basis.

 Giving up plastic for Lent is not a new idea.
 Many congregations and citizens have already given up plastic for Lent, or done similar environmentally conscious practices for this period of reflection and renewal.
 What your organizers hope to accomplish is to create a rallying point for everyone to gather around and to create greater awareness of the pervasiveness and cost of plastic use. #lentenplastics"